termux/termux-root-packages/README.md

 This repository contains packages that are only useful for rooted users.

+# Contributing

+Information on how to open pull requests to help keep the packages here up to date can be read in [CONTRIBUTING.md](CONTRIBUTING.md)

 # Building a package

 To build a package, first clone termux-root-packages,
 ```sh
 git clone https://github.com/termux/termux-root-packages